GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 On Windows, interfaces should be named Ethernet*

+### Test suite: nicsetup
+Validates guest agent's configs with various NIC configurations.

+- <b>Background</b>: Users can have a variety of different NIC setups on their VMs.
+It's important to have coverage for as many of these cases as possible to ensure that the guest agent behaves correctly in all these configurations.

+- <b>Test logic</b>: The test creates a VM for every configuration of NIC.
+The NIC configurations that the test creates are as follows:
+  - Single NIC:
+    - IPv4
+    - IPv4 + IPv6
+    - IPv6
+  - Multi NIC:
+    - IPv4 x IPv4
+    - IPv4 x Dual
+    - IPv4 x IPv6
+    - Dual x IPv4
+    - Dual x Dual
+    - Dual x IPv6
+    - IPv6 x IPv4
+    - IPv6 x Dual
+    - IPv6 x IPv6

+  On each of these, the test will check whether or not the guest agent has written a configuration for each NIC.
+For the primary NIC, it will toggle the guest agent configuration for `enable_primary_nic` to make sure that the guest agent reacts correctly to the toggling of the flag.
+For each NIC, it will also try to connect to Google's public DNS servers using IPv4 and IPv6, and verifying whether those connections should have succeeded based on the NIC's stack type.

 ### Test suite: oslogin
 Validate that the user can SSH using OSLogin, and that the guest agent can correctly provision a VM to utilize OSLogin.